Iola Leroy: Iola Leroy and Family

 Harry Leroy, Iola's brother.
 Like Iola, he is educated in the North.
 The African ancestry of their mother is concealed from the children, and they are not allowed to pass their vacations at home, spending that time instead together with the parents in a northern holiday resort.
 When he learns that his father has died and his mother and sister are enslaved, he becomes seriously ill from the shock.
 When he recovers, the Civil War has begun and he decides to enlist in a colored regiment, making the recruiting officer wonder why a white man should want to do that.

 Dr. Frank Latimer, the man who Iola finally marries.
 He was born into slavery as the son of an enslaved mother of predominantly European ancestry and a white man.
 After emancipation, his mother invested her hard earnings to pay for his studies.
 He graduated as a medical doctor and afterwards met his white grandmother, the rich mother of his deceased father, who offered to "adopt him as her heir, if he would ignore his identity with the colored race".
 Although no trace of his African ancestry was visible in his appearance, he declined the offer.

 Lucille Delany, a black woman with apparently no European ancestry, the founder of a school for "future wives and mothers", and the woman who Harry finally marries.

-Other black characters
+Other Black Characters

 Tom Anderson, friend of Robert Johnson.
 He seeks refuge with the Union army together with Johnson, causes the commander to set Iola free, joins the army and dies in Iola's care from wounds he received while knowingly sacrificing himself in order to save his comrades.

 Aunt Linda, enslaved cook of Nancy Johnson who has a special liking for Robert.
 She is illiterate and speaks in black dialect, yet she is among the black female characters of the novel who are intelligent, loyal to each other and of central importance to their community.

 Uncle Daniel, elder friend of Robert Johnson.
 When Robert and his group seek refuge with the Union army, he stays behind because he doesn't want to break his promise to his absent master.